single-cell-data/SOMA/abstract_specification.md

 Every `SOMADataFrame` must contain a column called `soma_joinid`, of type `int64` and domain `[0, 2^63-1]`.
 The `soma_joinid` column contains a unique value for each row in the `SOMADataFrame`, and intended to act as a joint key for other objects, such as `SOMASparseNDArray`.

-The default "fill" value for `SOMADataFrame` is the zero or null value of the respective column data type (e.g. `Arrow.float32` defaults to 0.0, `Arrow.string` to `""`, etc).
+The default "fill" value for `SOMADataFrame` is the zero or null value of the respective column data type (e.g., `Arrow.float32` defaults to 0.0, `Arrow.string` to `""`, etc).

 Most language-specific bindings will provide convertors between `SOMADataFrame` and other convenient data structures, such as Python `pandas.DataFrame`, R `data.frame`.